10KBW Mini-Pupillage Policy

 Candidates will receive a confirmation email upon receipt of their application and an outcome as soon as possible.

-Please note that Chamber’s mini-pupillage timetable is now full until May 2019; any future applications made must set out available dates from May 2019 onward.
+Please note that Chamber’s mini-pupillage timetable is now almost full for the remainder of 2019; any future applications made must set out available dates from January 2020 onward.